Canobie Lake Park: Rides and attractions

 Canobie Lake Park features a variety of rides and attractions.
 The Yankee Cannonball, a 1930s-era wooden roller coaster, is one of the park's best-known rides.
 The park was home to a looping, steel roller coaster named the Canobie Corkscrew, designed by Arrow Dynamics.
 Originally manufactured in 1975, the Canobie Corkscrew operated at Old Chicago from 1975 to 1980 as the "Chicago Loop", at the Alabama State Fairgrounds as "Corkscrew" from 1982 to 1986, before moving to Canobie Lake in 1987.
 The Canobie Corkscrew was one of the first steel looping roller coasters manufactured in the world and was part of a series of Arrow corkscrew models produced from 1975 to 1979.
-It was removed in 2021.
+The Canobie Corkscrew was closed in 2021, and in 2022 the ride was removed from the park.
+Parts of the ride were subsequently donated to the National Roller Coaster Museum and Archives upon its removal.

 Other thrill rides in Canobie Lake Park include Starblaster, an S&S Double Shot, which replaced a ride called the Moon Orbiter in 2002.
 The park also features a rotor ride named "Turkish Twist", and a shoot-the-chutes ride named "The Boston Tea Party".
 The park has one dark ride, "The Mine Of Lost Souls".
 Passengers board mine cars and venture into the depths of a haunted mine.
 Another flat ride at the park is the "Psychodrome", a scrambler ride located in a dome, with lighting, music and special effects.
 In 2005, the park opened Castaway Island, a small water park consisting of a water play structure.
 In October 2017, the park announced an expansion to the water ride complex, including a lazy river and a series of water slides.

 The park once had a simulator ride named "USA Missile", built early in the Space Age by John Taggart and Sam Daugherty.
 Passengers sit facing the nose of the rocket, which is then inclined.
 A movie is shown on a screen at the front as a simulation of space flight.
 While at Canobie Lake Park, it was repainted to mimic the markings used on such launch vehicles as the Saturn rockets.

 In 2011, the park added Untamed, a Gerstlauer Euro-Fighter 320+ model.
 This is the fourth Euro-Fighter to be added in the United States, the only one in the Northeast, and the first roller coaster to be opened in Canobie Lake Park since the Canobie Corkscrew in 1987.

 The following year, the park added Equinox, a ride that lifted and spun riders on a giant mechanical arm.
 Despite the ride's popularity, it was shut down in 2014 after persistent mechanical problems left the ride operating "sporadically".
 The park has stated that safety was not an issue.